 Submit a Proposal

-We are pleased to announce that the 37th Annual Meeting of the Society for Political Methodology (PolMeth XXXVII) is now accepting proposals.
-The meeting will be hosted by the University of Toronto and will take place from July 16 to July 18, 2020.
+The 37th Annual Meeting of the Society for Political Methodology (PolMeth XXXVII) is currently accepting proposals until April 3, 2020.
+The meeting will be a virtual (online) conference scheduled to take place from July 16 to July 18, 2020.

 The Society for Political Methodology is fully committed to fostering diversity and inclusion.
 We recognize that our impact as a subfield – from our ability to communicate our findings and to speak to a broad audience to our ability to consider the breadth of methodological possibilities – comes through diversity, and we actively seek and welcome people with diverse backgrounds, experiences, and identities.
 You can read more about the Society’s commitment to diversity here: